-- 1. Conduct an inventory of how well have you achieved your objectives. - 2.
+- 1. Conduct an inventory of how well you have achieved your objectives. - 2.
 If you have students write out the answers to the review questions, establish a scoring rubric.
 Share with the students the specific criteria of the rubric. - 3.
-Decide whether to grade answers to Activity 18 from the SAB.
+Decide whether to grade answers to Activity 19 from the SAB.
 If you do grade all 4 parts, be mindful that if a student misses the 1st event in sequencing, he/she will immediately get 6 wrong items! - 4.
-Chapter Test 3 assesses mastery of the material as delineated in the standards and objectives.
+Chapter 3 Test assesses mastery of the material as delineated in the standards and objectives.